Caster/Beamer-TUe/README.md

         You can now unzip the archive in this local `texmf` directory, possibly creating the directory if it does not exist yet.

-    2. Unzip the archive in a `texmf` directory in your home folder, so `~/texmf`.
+    2. *(single user)* Unzip the archive in a `texmf` directory in your home folder, so `~/texmf`.
 If this `texmf` folder does not exist yet, you can create it.
 The name and location of this folder are important, because your LaTeX distribution will look in this directory for fonts and packages.

   3. The next step is to let LaTeX know that you installed a font.
 Again, there are two options depending on if your installation is system-wide or not.
-    1. Open a command line and run the following commands (if you do not have `sudo` installed, run them as root, so `su` before you start them and without `sudo` per command):
+    1. *(system-wide)* Open a command line and run the following commands (if you do not have `sudo` installed, run them as root, so `su` before you start them and without `sudo` per command):

         <pre>
         <b>$</b> sudo mktexlsr
         <b>$</b> sudo updmap-sys --enable Map=tue.map
         </pre>

-    2. Open a command line and run the following command (not as root):
+    2. *(single user)* Open a command line and run the following command (not as root):

         <pre>
         <b>$</b> updmap --enable Map=tue.map